hardin47/website/Math58/Notes/03-InfCat.md

 1. Binomial hypothesis testing
 2. Power
 3. Confidence Intervals
+-->

-## Binomial distribution (Math 58 only)
+## Binomial distribution

-Math 58 (not Math 58B) will cover the binomial distribution which describes the exact probabilities associated with binary outcomes.
+The Binomial distribution describes the exact probabilities associated with binary outcomes.
+We do not typically have time to cover the Binomial distribution in Introduction to Biostatistics.

-@isrs do not discuss the binomial distribution.  @iscam, however, provide quite a bit of detail about the binomial concepts in chapter 1.
+@ims do not discuss the binomial distribution.  @iscam, however, provide quite a bit of detail about the binomial concepts in chapter 1.

 ### Example: pop quiz